concavegit/ir-sea/reports/report.md

 The parity bits are then appended to each nibble, resulting in a bit string of length 7.
 The encoded message data is now ready to be sent via the channel.

-For decoding, partial messages are extracted from each nybble, and joined to represent the bitstring of the original letter.
+For decoding, partial messages are simply extracted from each nybble, and joined to represent the bitstring of the original letter.

 ![](../hamming/encdec.png)